 This peaceful and ordered style of life was interrupted by the war.
 The entire Pukacz family, in the same way as very many other settlers from Kresy (Eastern Borderlands) was deported in freight wagons in frosty winter weather on 10 February 1940 to the posiolek/camp Monastyriok in the forests of Archangelsk.
 There, together with his father, he felled trees.
 Following the announcement of the so-called ‘Amnesty’, the family made their way south to Uzbekistan.
 En route, his brother Ryszard died of starvation and weakness.
 His father died in 1942 in the Fergana Kirgizka kolhoz, and was buried there.

 In February 1942 Czesław enlisted with the Polish Army which was being formed by General W. Anders, and travelled through Persia, Iraq and Palestine, and was then evacuated to Scotland where he joined General Maczek’s 1st Armoured Division for training.
 With the division, he took part in the war campaign through France, Belgium, Holland and Germany.

-After the war in 1947 he returned to England and met Wanda Ginter in Codford Camp near Worminster.
+After the war in 1947 he returned to the UK and met Wanda Ginter in Codford Camp near Worminster.
 They married on 14 February 1948.
 Following demobilisation on 9 August 1948 they settled in Huddersfield where he met up with his mother and brothers and sisters whom he had not seen since their separation in the USSR in 1942.
 At the same time as working in the textile industry, he studied at College in the evenings.
 Once he finished his studies, he got a job in the Pottery industry as a credit controller.
-He worked here until his retirement in 1987.
+He worked there until his retirement in 1987.
 Wanda died an untimely death in 1995.

-He was a member of the Committee of the Polish Institute of Catholic Action, a member of the Polish Combatants, a member of the Association of the Squad Union of the 1st Armoured Division, president of the Union of Pensioners, as well as many times the President, Vice-President and Treasurer of OROK (Ognisko Rodzin Osadników Kresowych) (Association of Military Settlers of Kresy) and a delegate of the Polish Government-in-Exile in London.
+He was a member of the Committee of the Polish Institute of Catholic Action, a member of the Polish Combatants Association, a member of the Association of the Squad Union of the 1st Armoured Division, president of the Union of Pensioners, as well as many times the President, Vice-President and Treasurer of OROK (Ognisko Rodzin Osadników Kresowych) (Association of Military Settlers of Kresy) and a delegate of the Polish Government-in-Exile in London.